rnick1/Weather_App/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Weather Dashboard

-## Your Task
+## This repository is for my sixth homework assignment for the University of Washington Full-Stack Coding Bootcamp!

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that provides basic setup and usage instructions.
-You will use `localStorage` to store any persistent data.
+### The goal of this assignment is to utilize skills developed so far to create a personal weather dashboard.

-## Acceptance Criteria
+## The Assignment:
 ```
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city